History of the Colombia national football team: 1990s

 For the 1990 World Cup, South America was allocated three-and-a-half berths at the 1990 finals.
 The continent's nine remaining sides were split into three groups with the two automatic qualifying berths going to the two best group winners, in this instance Uruguay and Brazil.
 The group winner with the worst record would advance to the CONMEBOL / OFC Intercontinental Play-off.
 Thus Colombia had to take on the winners of the Oceania zone.
 Curiously, this turned out to be Israel, after they finished ahead of Australia and New Zealand in the final qualifying group.
 Colombia qualified for their first FIFA World Cup since Chile 1962 after winning in Barranquilla 1–0, and tying in Israel 0–0.

 1990 FIFA World Cup

-At Italia '90, Colombia defeated United Arab Emirates 2–0, lost to Yugoslavia 1–0, and earned their place in the Round of Sixteen after a dramatic 1–1 draw with West Germany, which would later win the Cup.
+At Italia '90, Colombia defeated United Arab Emirates 2–0, lost to Yugoslavia 1–0, and earned their place in the Round of Sixteen after a dramatic 1–1 draw with West Germany, who would later win the Cup.
 During their Round of Sixteen match against Cameroon, the game went into extra time after a 0–0 draw.
 In an unfortunate moment, goalkeeper René Higuita failed to protect the ball 35 yd from the goal line, enabling Cameroon striker Roger Milla to snatch it from him, and score Cameroon's decisive second goal.
 Milla struck twice, giving Cameroon a 2–0 lead in extra time.
 Colombia would score in the 115th minute, but were unable to get an equalizer.